stevetyler/general-reference/README.md

 * Put all scripts at the bottom
 * Modernizr adds a class="no-js" to the html tag, and then he adds one &lt;script&gt; within the &lt;head&gt; that changes it back to 'js'&nbsp;

-The process from the time you type in a URL to it finishing loading on your screen.
+<a name='url'>The process from the time you type in a URL to it finishing loading on your screen<a/>
 ------

 * Enter the URL to the address bar